joelgrondrup/silverstripe-microbizz/README.md

 ## Overview

 This module provides an interface to listen to one or more [Microbizz systems](https://microbizz.com/en), catch [complex objects](https://micropedia.microbizz.com/tec/complex-types) when commands are fired and act upon them.
+You can also create your own interface endpoints to create iframes in the Microbizz CRM-system.

 ## Installation